tugraz-rdm/damap-frontend/README.md

 This repository contains the source code for the frontend of DAMAP and needs to be run with [damap-backend](https://github.com/tuwien-csd/damap-backend).
-The project is based on [Angular](https://angular.io/) and uses [NX](https://nx.dev/) as a build system.
+The project is based on [Angular](https://angular.io/) and uses the standard Angular CLI as a build system.

 ### Development server

-Run `nx serve damap-frontend` for a dev server.
+Run `ng serve damap-frontend` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build

-Run `nx build damap-frontend` to build the project.
+Run `ng build damap-frontend` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+For a production build, use `--configuration=production`.

 ### Running unit tests

-Run `nx test damap` to execute the unit tests for the library and `nx test damap-frontend` for the application.
+Run `ng test damap` to execute the unit tests for the library and `ng test damap-frontend` for the application.

 ### Run the project with docker